Champagne Tastes®

 Bourbon Tastings

-Because Bardstown Bourbon Company is a fairly young operation, for now they blend their bourbon with older varieties sourced from outside.
+Because Bardstown Bourbon Company was still quite young when I visited, they blended their bourbon with older varieties sourced from outside.

-But, as I learned, they're poised for a wide-ranging future, with dozens of mash bills and a program of customization for clients and brands that want to work with them.
+But, as I learned, their plans included dozens of mash bills and a program of customization for clients and brands that want to work with them.

-The tour moves on to let you see the actual process, as you walk past cookers, fermenters, stills, and barrels.
+The tour moved on to show the actual process, as I walked past cookers, fermenters, stills, and barrels.

 Industrial cookers for cooking grains.